Arun River (China–Nepal)

-The Arun River (अरुण नदी) is a trans-boundary river and is part of the Kosi or Sapt Koshi river system in Nepal.
-It originates in Tibet Autonomous Region of the People's Republic of China where it is called the Phung Chu or Bum-chu.
+The Arun River (अरुण नदी) is a trans-boundary river that is part of the Koshi or Sapta Koshi river system in Nepal.
+It originates in the Tibet Autonomous Region of the People's Republic of China where it is called the Phung Chu or Bum-chu.

 Name

 In Tibet, the river is called Bum-chu, also transliterated Phung-Chu or from Chinese as Peng Qu or Pumqu.
-Men Qu or Moinqu is an upper tributary draining glaciers from Shishapangma.
-In Nepal the river's name changes to Arun.
+The Men Qu or Moinqu is an upper tributary draining glaciers from Shishapangma.
+In Nepal, the river's name changes to Arun.

 Tibet

 The Tibetan name Bum-chu may refer to a religious ceremony attempting to divine prospects for the coming year from the level of water in a pot or well, chu is the Tibetan word for water.
 The river originates near Gutso in Nyalam County of Tibet.
-Around 17 km downstream the Men-chu joins it.
+Around 17 km downstream, the Men-chu joins it.
 The Tingri county occupies the upper reaches of the Bum-chu and the lateral valleys formed by its tributaries, the foremost of which are Lolo-chu, Shel-chu, Rongpu-chu, Trakar-chu, Kharda-chu, Ra-chu Tsangpo, and Langkor Gya-chu.
 The Yeru Tsanpo converges with Bum-chu in Tingkye County, which accommodates the lower Bum-chu valley.
 Another river that meets Bum-chu is Trakar-chu.
-The river flows past the town of Kharda, gateway to the Khangzhung east face of Everest.
+The river flows past the town of Kharda, gateway to the Khangzhung east face of Mount Everest.
 The force of its accumulated waters carves its way, south of Drengtrang, through the main chain of the Himalayas directly between the mountain massifs of Makalu and Kangchenjunga into Nepal.
-Since the river's elevation is about 3500 m at the border while Makalu and Kangchenjunga are both about 8500 m, the valley is some 5000 m deep, one of the world's deepest.
+Since the river's elevation is about 3500 m at the border, while Makalu and Kangchenjunga are both about 8500 m, the valley is some 5000 m deep, one of the world's deepest.

-Kosi River System
+Koshi River System

-The Kosi or Sapta Koshi drains eastern Nepal.
-It is known as Sapt Koshi because of the seven rivers which join in east-central Nepal to form this river.
-The main rivers forming the Koshi system are – the Sun Kosi, the Indravati River, the Bhoté Koshi, the Dudh Kosi, the Arun River, Barun River, and Tamur River.
+The Koshi or Sapta Koshi drains eastern Nepal.
+It is known as Sapta Koshi because of the seven rivers which join in east-central Nepal to form this river.
+The main rivers forming the Koshi system are – the Sun Koshi, the Indravati River, the Bhoté Koshi, the Dudh Koshi, the Arun River, Barun River, and Tamur River.
 The combined river flows through the Chatra Gorge in a southerly direction to emerge from the hills.

-The Sun Kosi contributes 44 per cent of the total water in the Sapta Koshi, the Arun 37 per cent and the Tamur 19 per cent.
+The Sun Koshi contributes 44 per cent of the total water in the Sapta Koshi, the Arun 37 per cent and the Tamur 19 per cent.